nextstrain/ncov/narratives/ncov_sit-rep_2020-04-10.md

 # [Early spread within Asia](https://nextstrain.org/ncov/global/2020-04-09?d=tree,map&dmax=2020-01-15&p=full)

 Here, we see samples from the first month of the outbreak.
-Each tip of the tree represents a sample from an infected case.
+Each tip of the tree represents a sample from an infected individual.
-Each internal node represents an unsampled case, which gave rise to all of the other cases within the descendant clade.
+Each internal node represents an unsampled case, which was the ancestor of all of the other cases within the descendant clade.
 <br><br>
 Tips are colored according to where they were sampled from; nodes are colored by the inferred (most likely) location of the ancestral case.
 <br><br>